embrace-io/embrace-docs/content/android/log-message-api.md

 ---
-title: "Log Message API"
+title: Log Message API
 weight: 8
+description: Trigger alerts for your Android application using logs with the Embrace SDK

 ---
 # Adding Alerts

 As we've discussed in the [Session Reporting section]({{< relref "/android/session-reporting">}}), Embrace uploads its sessions on the next app launch.